Bhushan0097/Machine-Learning/README.md

 4. Linear Regression - Multiple.

-Note : Graphs plotted are not visuallized properly in pdf.
-It is recommended to view in .ipnyb files
+<i> Note : Graphs plotted are not visuallized properly in pdf.
+It is recommended to view in .ipnyb files </i>